Listen to an audio file of this tool.

 As a parent or someone in a parenting role, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship, and helping your child learn to deal constructively with their most upsetting feelings provides a perfect opportunity.
+There are intentional ways to grow a healthy parent-child relationship, and helping your 4-year-old child learn to deal constructively with their most upsetting feelings provides a perfect opportunity.

 Three-to-four-year-olds are in the earliest stages of learning about their strong feelings.
 They do not understand the full body takeover that can occur when they are angry, hurt, or frustrated.
 A sense of a lack of control can be scary and add to the length and intensity of their upset.
 Tantrums are normal.
 Learning how to deal with anger or upset without choosing destructive responses is critical, and your support and guidance as a parent or someone in a parenting role matter greatly.

 Research confirms that when children learn to manage their feelings, they simultaneously strengthen their executive functions.1 They are better able to use self-control, problem solve, and focus their attention.
 This directly impacts their school readiness.
 Yet, we all face challenges in managing upset, frustration, and anger.
 Your child may throw themselves on the floor crying unable to tell you why they are so upset.
 Or, they may hit, bite, or hurt you in anger.